Alessandr095/National-Dishes/README.md

 ### Credits.

 - JavaScript code and how to impliment and question and answer function and general basis on how to create a quiz came from YouYube Channel: GreatStack.
 Video: <https://www.youtube.com/watch?v=PBcqGxrr9g8>
-- JavaScript understanding and implimentation for randomising the questions and answers and start button came from a family friend, Luke Van
+- JavaScript understanding and implimentation for randomising the questions and answers and start button came from a family friend, Luke Janse Van Rensburg.

+### Media.

+-All Images was used from pintrest.